DaviJoseMach/BankOni/README.md

 - `/port`: Displays the current portfolio with the purchased shares and their values.
 - `/capital`: Displays the total amount of available capital.
 - `/clear`: Clears the portfolio, removing all purchased shares.
+- `/multi <quantity>`: bet a certain amount of your capital on heads or tails, being able to double or lose the entire amount
 - `/help`: Displays the list of available commands.

 ## Examples of Usage